I paid over $2000 for my reclining sofa. It is only 5 years old and already falling apart.

 La-Z-Boy’s founders introduced the first modern reclining chair in 1929.

-Since that time, the company has grown into a 1.5 billion business with over 11,000 employees and 5 regional manufacturing plants located around the U.S.
+Since that time, the company has grown into a $1.5 billion business with over 11,000 employees and3 regional manufacturing plants located in Dayton, Tennessee, Siloam Springs, Arkansas, and Neosho, Missouri

-The brand offers so many different product categories at a wide range of prices.
+La-Z-Boy has an unusually broad product selection at a wide range of prices.

 La-Z-Boy offers over 200 different reclining designs, available in over 1000 fabrics and leathers.